MinchinWeb/blog.minchin.ca/content/20110522-path-in-the-sand-photo-64-project-365.md

 I'm on a St. Malo roll, why stop now?

-St. Malo is a wonderful little city, and one of my favorite places to visit in France.
+St. Malo is a wonderful little city, and one of my favourite places to visit in France.
 This here is on the beach, during low-ish tide.
 Just barely off the coast, there are several old military posts.
 This is the path leading to the closest one.
 But a picture of a path like this is a